JosephNjoroge8/parish-management-system/README.md

 **Made with ❤️ for the Church Community**

 *This Parish Management System is designed to serve churches and religious communities worldwide.
-We believe in the power of technology to strengthen faith communities and improve administrative efficiency.*
+We believe in the power of technology to strengthen faith communities and improve administrative efficiency.*## CI/CD Pipeline Active ✅